grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 This script creates a SQL authentication login on a SQL managed instance.
 It grants the login the necessary and sufficient permissions to collect monitoring data from the instance.

-The script must be executed in the `master` database on the instance, using a login that is a member of either `sysadmin` or `securityadmin` server role, or has the `CONTROL` server permission.
+The script must be executed in the `master` database on the instance, using a login that is a member of either `sysadmin` or `securityadmin` server role, or has the `CONTROL SERVER` permission.

 ```sql
 USE master;